Who I Am in Theory and Practice

 microscopically between the lines of virtually everything.
 I’m a capricorn–you know you care– thanks

-whenever I can–there’s a very specific hierarchy that I’m loyal to.
+erasable pen whenever I can–there’s a very specific hierarchy that I’m loyal to.

 I spend most of my time either writing, reading, or studying.
 I love hermeneutic literature for a